rocky-g7/Personal-Portfolio/README.md

-# 💻 Kunj Desai — Portfolio Website
+# 💻 Rakesh G — Portfolio Website
 Welcome to my personal portfolio website built with **React.js**, **Framer Motion**, and **modern UI design** principles.
 It showcases my work, projects, skills, and journey as a developer passionate about **AI, ML, and Web Technologies**.